Enhancing the Effectiveness of Your Behavior-Based Safety Program

 It could take you a while to get this program into gear.
 You need to earn employee participation first and then review and respond to card quality.
 Have them understand the whole point is to develop information for their safety.

-Card quality is much more important than quantity, and feedback is a very important part of this safety program element.
+Card quality is much more important than quantity, and feedback is a very important part of this Behavior-Based safety program element.
 As employees take time to write cards, supervisors must take time to read and act on information on the cards.
 If they don’t make this happen, you’ll soon receive no cards — or employees won’t include tangible information.

 This program is very reliant on your supervisors and employees bringing communication full circle.
 Encourage them to provide information to one another.
 Be proactive and the program will achieve results.